 The Village Green

 On the South side of The Green there was Ryhope Hall which burnt down of course.
 Then, to the South-west of the village is Cherry Knowles Hospital.
-The Ryhope Engines Museum is also in this area.
+The Ryhope Engines Museum is also in this area and has a fascinating story behind it.
 Of course, the Ryhope Pumping Station from 1868 was to help supply water to Sunderland.
 Although many listed buildings exist in Ryhope, perhaps the most unusual one is a pigeon cree.
 In fact, it was the first and possibly the only one in the world with such credit.

 On the positive side, the coastline is one of natural beauty with the rugged cliffs and rocky seashore.
 Indeed, the countryside that surrounds Ryhope gives the place a unique look in comparison to the other areas of Sunderland.

 Finally, the A1018 ‘Southern Radial Route’, which opened in 2008, bypasses Ryhope along the clifftops.
-Indeed, it takes traffic toward the Port of Sunderland in Hendon.
+Indeed, it takes traffic away from the village centre and toward the Port of Sunderland in Hendon.
 Obviously other routes are accessible to the centre and north of Sunderland as well as south into County Durham.